cmu-mars/cmu-robotics/documents/p2-cp2.md

-Using this approach, we propose that Lincoln Labs assesses the ability of the MARS system to self-adapt at the code-level by evaluating its response to a set of N generated code-level perturbation scenarios.
+Using this approach, we propose that Lincoln Labs assesses the ability of the MARS system to self-adapt at the code-level by evaluating its response to a set of generated code-level perturbation scenarios, inspired by bugs observed in real-world robotics systems.
 To gain a more detailed understanding of the strengths and limitations of our code-adaptation engine, we propose that the system be evaluated against scenarios of varying levels of difficulty.
 For example, we may evaluate 60, 30 and 15 perturbation scenarios belonging to three coarsely defined